19 November 2020

 "I want to thank everyone involved in making these scholarships a reality.
 They will provide life-changing opportunities for three young people and help to launch them into a successful future."

-Jonathan Kendrick, co-founder and chairman of the ROKiT Group of Companies and sponsor of the NCME's 'Fast Track to Formula One' programme, grew up on a council estate in Wolverhampton, suffered from dyslexia and was expelled from school aged just 15.
+Jonathan Kendrick, co-founder and chairman of ROKiT Industries and sponsor of the NCME's 'Fast Track to Formula One' programme, grew up on a council estate in Wolverhampton, suffered from dyslexia and was expelled from school aged just 15.
 He found work with Goodyear Racing as a tyre engineer in Formula One and then launched himself as an entrepreneur, most recently founding ROKiT, which now has businesses around the world including mobile phones, a drinks group and content and technology companies.

 He said: "We are proud to be offering a scholarship for a student to study motorsport engineering at the University of Bolton.
 This is a time when young people from the most challenging backgrounds need more opportunities to grow and develop and we are delighted to be able to help the University provide that."